ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 a point should admit of doubt.
 But, really, I know not what to say.
 Perhaps I am not doing her justice.
-But she is very young; she has never been taught to think on serious subjects; and for the last half-year, nay, for a twelvemonth--she has been given up to nothing but amusement and vanity.
+But she is very young; she has never been taught to think on serious subjects; and for the last half-year, nay, for a twelvemonth -- she has been given up to nothing but amusement and vanity.
 She has been allowed to dispose of her time in the most idle and frivolous manner, and to adopt any opinions that came in her way.
-Since the ----shire were first quartered in Meryton, nothing but love, flirtation, and officers have been in her head.
-She has been doing everything in her power by thinking and talking on the subject, to give greater--what shall I call it? susceptibility to her feelings; which are naturally lively enough.
+Since the  --  -- shire were first quartered in Meryton, nothing but love, flirtation, and officers have been in her head.
+She has been doing everything in her power by thinking and talking on the subject, to give greater -- what shall I call it? susceptibility to her feelings; which are naturally lively enough.
 And we all know that Wickham has every charm of person and address that can captivate a woman."